$T$-equivariant motives of flag varieties: -equivariant motivic homotopy theory of flag varieties

 \subsection{Affine cell decomposition of $G/B$}

 In this section, we will show that $G/B$ has an affine cell decomposition.
-We will use the Bruhat decomposition of $G$ and pullback the induced stratification on $\quot{B\bs G/B}$ to $G/B$.
+We will use the Bruhat decomposition of $G$ and pull back the induced stratification on $\quot{B\bs G/B}$ to $G/B$.
 This construction is compatible with base change and thus, we will reduce to the case $S=\Spec(\ZZ)$.
 Then this is a classical statement on Schubert cells.
-This was communiacted to us by Torsten Wedhorn.
+This was communicated to us by Torsten Wedhorn.

 \begin{defi} A \textit{stratification} of a scheme $X$ is a map $\iota\colon \coprod_{i\in I} X_{i}\rightarrow X$, where $I$ is a set, each $X_{i}$ is a scheme, $\iota$ is a bijection on the underlying topological spaces, $\iota_{|X_{i}}$ is an immersion and the topological closure of $\iota(X_{i})$ in $X$ is the union of subsets of the form $\iota(X_{j})$.
 The subschemes $\iota(X_{i})$ of $X$ are called \textit{strata}. \end{defi}